edkluivert/getx_exten/README.md

 - **GetListener**: A widget that listens to a specific controller or variable and rebuilds whenever the observed state changes.
 - **GetConsumer**: A widget that allows you to consume and react to changes in a specified controller, making it easier to manage dependencies and state updates.

+- Contribution
+This implementation was inspired by [Jean Roldan](https://stackoverflow.com/users/14933165/jean-roldan), who provided valuable insights and code suggestions on Stack Overflow.
+Their contributions helped streamline the integration of reactive programming principles in Flutter applications.

 ## Getting Started

 ### Installation